design your homeschool header image

 • Make sure your computer is safe.
 Here's some free Computer Protection Programs - easy to install and very effective.

-• K9 Web Protection is our free Internet filtering and control solution for the home.
+• K9 Web Protection is a free Internet filtering and control solution for the home.
 K9 puts YOU in control of the Internet so you can protect your kids.

 • Set out family guidelines for the use of the computer according to age:- time, types of games, use of computer etc.